Interactive Music Systems (21M.385 / 6.4550 - formerly 6.185)

 • Building graphics for UI, music visualization, and aesthetic cohesion.

-The course is taught using the python programming language and therefore fluency in python is a prerequisite.
-Weekly assignments consist of programming exercises and content creation that equally emphasize the development of technical skills and creativity.
+Weekly assignments require both technical solutions to specific problems and creative implementions of your own designs.
 The class requires a final project where student teams propose, design, and build an original, dynamic, and engaging interactive music system.

 Final Projects from Previous Terms